Agam Regency: Geography

-Astronomically this regency located between 00°01’ 34” – 00°28’ 43” S dan 99°46’ 39” – 100°32’ 50” E. Located in the mountainous region which is formed from 2 lanes Basin, Batang Agam in the north and Batang Sri Antokan in the south.
+Geographically this regency located between 00°01’ 34” and 00°28’ 43” South, and between 99°46’ 39” and 100°32’ 50” East.
+It is located in the mountainous region which is formed between two river basins, Batang Agam in the north and Batang Sri Antokan in the south.

 West area is flat to gently sloping (0-8%), reaching 71,956 ha, while the central and eastern regions which are wavy and hilly to very steep slopes (> 45%) with a total area of 129,352 ha.
-Regions with a very steep slope (> 45%) are at the Bukit Barisan range with the summit of Mount Merapi with a height of 2,891 meters, and Mount Singgalang with a height of 2,877 meters, in the south and southeast of Agam.
+Regions with a very steep slope (> 45%) are at the Bukit Barisan range with the summit of Mount Merapi with a height of 2,891 metres, and Mount Singgalang with a height of 2,877 metres, in the south and southeast of Agam.

 Also, in this region there is Lake Maninjau, a crater lake which has an area of 9,950 ha.

 There is Sianok Canyon, a steep valley (ravine) located in the border of Bukittinggi and IV Koto Districts.
 The valley is long and winding as the southern border town of Koto Gadang canyon to the village Sianok Anam Tribe, and ended in Palupuh District.
 The scenery of Sianok canyon also became one of the mainstays of the provincial tourist attraction.

 The regency shares land borders with Pasaman and West Pasaman to the north, Padang Pariaman and Tanah Datar to the south, Lima Puluh Kota to the east.
 It has a sea border with Indian Ocean to the west.